SalomonBrys/ANR-WatchDog/README.md

 	}
 	```

 * If you are programming with Android's multi process capability (like starting an activity in a new process), remember that you will need an ANRWatchDog thread per process.

+#### ANRWatchdog and the debugger

+* By default, the watchdog will ignore ANRs if the debugger is attached.
+This is because it detects execution pauses and breakpoints as ANRs.
+To disable this and throw an `ANRError` even if the debugger is connected, you can add `setIgnoreDebugger(true)`:

+    ```java
+    new ANRWatchDog().setIgnoreDebugger(true).start();
+    ```

 #### On ANR callback